blockifywp/theme/readme.txt

 Requires at least: 6.0
 Tested up to: 6.0
 Requires PHP: 7.4
-Stable tag: 0.0.8
+Stable tag: 0.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Blockify is the perfect starting point for any Full Site Editing project.
-Choose from one of Blockifys many pre-built style variations, each with their own unique selection of block patterns!

-Please note: This theme is intended to be used in combination with the free Blockify plugin.
+Blockify is a simple full site editing block starter theme.
+Use it to create almost any kind of design!
+Insanely lightweight, 100% theme.json based (Loads Zero CSS and JS).
+Multiple style variations, 100+ block patterns, Google Fonts and more.
+Install the free Blockify plugin to enable even more control over your theme design.

 == Installation ==